What is it?

 However, it's also possible that this a test or a small experiment to enhance scrolling discovery.

-Either way, we felt that this pattern could benefit designers/developers dealing working on scrollable views.
+Either way, we felt that this solution could benefit designers/developers dealing working on scrollable views.

 How does it help or delight the user?